Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 What is the 10-year property price prediction for Dar es Salaam as of 2026?

-As of early 2026, property prices in Dar es Salaam are expected to grow by roughly 48% to 79% cumulatively over the next 10 years, reaching 2036.
+As of 2026, Dar es Salaam residential property prices are expected to be about 85% to 120% higher in nominal terms over the next 10 years.

 What long-term economic factors will shape property prices in Dar es Salaam?